LoganColyer/DataEngineering_MySQL-to-Redshift-Project/README.md

 3. Created s3 Bucket in AWS
 4. Wrote the python script*
 5. Create Amazon Redshift database and load data from s3 Bucket
+6. Query the data in Redshift Query Editor v2

 The Python script does the following*